NSLS-II/blop/docs/source/how-to-guides/attach-data-to-experiments.rst

-Attach existing data to experiments
+Attach external data to experiments
 ===================================

-In this guide, we will instruct you how to attach existing data to an experiment.
+In this guide, we will instruct you how to attach external data to an experiment.

 Load your data
 --------------

 We will use fake data for this example.
+You will be responsible for loading your data from your own source.

 .. code-block:: python